A Full Review of Malaysia Airlines A330neo Business Class

 The Toilet

 There are three lavatories in the Business Class cabin.
 One located near the cockpit after the galley, and two more behind the last row.
 With 28 seats sharing 3 toilets, that’s actually a pretty decent ratio.
-The lavatories themselves are fairly standard and on the smaller side, with no particularly fancy touches.

 MH A330neo Toilet.
 BolehMiles